Quicr/laps/docs/relay-protocol.md

 message is not to large to be transmitted egress all the way to the subscriber.

 > [!NOTE]
 > For now, there is no fragmentation support for datagram.
-A datagram message must be complete (headers and data) on transmit so the receiving side can receive the complete object.
+A datagram message must be
+> complete (headers and data) on transmit so the receiving side can receive the complete object.

 ```
-DATAGRAM_DATA_OBJECT {
+DATA_DATAGRAM {
-    DATA_OBJECT_COMMON_HEADER,
+    DATA_COMMON_HEADER type = DATAGRAM,

-    sns_id(8),                  // SNS ID that defines target s-relays
+    sns_id(4),                  // SNS ID used by the receiver to lookup fan-out forwarding
-    track_full_name_hash(8),    // Track full name hash
     data_length(var-int),       // Var-int data length in bytes
     data(...)                   // Data that follows, will be size of data_length
 }
 ```

 `data_length` is not needed for datagram as the full message must be complete, no fragments.
-It is here to support fragments in the future and to keep it consistent with stream objects.
+It is here to support fragments in the future and to keep it consistent with stream data processing.

-#### Start of New Stream Data Object
+#### Start of New Stream Data

-New unidirectional QUIC streams must start with a `NEW_STREAM_DATA_OBJECT`.
-This will include additional headers that are required on start of the new stream and are shared by all subsequent stream data objects.
+New unidirectional QUIC streams must start with `DATA_NEW_STREAM`.
+This will include additional headers that are required on start of the new stream and are shared by all subsequent stream data.

 > [!IMPORTANT]
 > It is a stream error if the stream does not start with a new stream data object.
-The stream will be reset with error code 36 to indicate this issue.
+The stream will be reset with error code INVALID_START_OF_STREAM to indicate this issue.

 ```
-NEW_STREAM_DATA_OBJECT {
+DATA_NEW_STREAM {
-    DATA_OBJECT_COMMON_HEADER,
+    DATA_COMMON_HEADER type = NEW_STREAM,

-    sns_id(8),                  // SNS ID that defines target s-relays
+    sns_id(4),                  // SNS ID that defines target s-relays
-    track_full_name_hash(8),    // Track full name hash
     priority(1),                // Priority of the stream
     ttl(4),                     // TTL in microseconds to be applied for
                                 //   received data objects on stream